azawawi/SwiftyZeroMQ/Documentation/Manual.md

 let message = replier.recv() // message reads "Hello SwiftyZeroMQ!"
 ```

-The `.send` method is self-explanatory.
 The `.recv` method will block the thread until a response is received, and so is often used in combination with the [Poller](#poller) to check whether messages are available.

 ### Poller